Janna Holmstedt

 Read more >>

 An artistic investigation of Öyvind Fahlström's concrete theater play "Det hårda och det mjuka" from 1953.
 Produced by Alice Kollektiv and performed at Tensta konsthall and Unga Klara, May 2010, and at Dansens hus, Aug 2010.
-This is the very first staging of the play.

 Read more >>